bayerschphi/ohtm_pipeline/Readme.txt

 3. Installation
 Install all the necessary packages in the requirements.txt

-When you downloaded the repro and added it to your python ... you can start the pipeline via the main.py file.
+When you downloaded the repro and added it to your python ... you can start the pipeline via the main_template.py file.
-Copy this to your project and run all starts via this copied file.
-So you can update the program and not have to reset all your file paths.
+Copy the main_template.py fyle and rename it to main.py.
+Start the pipeline from this main.py file.
+With this structure, you can update the ohtm_pipeline without rearranging your path files all the time.

 First you have to install mallet.
 Download and installation information on: https://mimno.github.io/Mallet/index Set the folder to your mallet path: r'C:\mallet-2.0.8\bin\mallet' like this.